EGI-Federation/documentation/content/en/users/data/management/datahub/_index.md

 - Discovery of data spaces via a central portal
 - Policy based data access
 - Replication of data across providers for resiliency and availability purposes
-- Access to data from the [AppDB](../../../compute/cloud-compute/images/) to enable VOs to associate appropriate data with matching Virtual Appliances
 - Integration with [EGI Check-in](../../../aai/check-in) allows access using comunity credentials, including from other EGI services and components
 - File catalog to track replication of data and manage logical and physical files